-The IDL Challenger Program enables an IT organisation sales, marketing, finance and solution teams to move from "solution selling" to "challenger sales" by shifting the client dialogue focus from IT or solution to the business drivers of client policy that will shape IT demand.
+The IT Sales Champion Program enables an IT organisation sales, marketing, finance and solution teams to move from "solution selling" to "champion sales" by shifting the client dialogue focus from IT or solution to the business drivers of client policy that will shape IT demand.

 Shaping demand for IT needs the anchor of a compelling business policy which will have budget and a stakeholder who cares about policy execution at low cost and mitigated risk.
-The IDL Challenger Program, which is customised by client, shows an IT firm how to work together to achieve this higher challenging level of differentiation and engagement.
+The IT Sales Champion Program, which is customised by client, shows an IT firm how to work together to achieve this higher challenging level of differentiation and engagement.

 An Information Technology [IT] sales person who provides compelling insight to potential client executives on how a significant business policy issue can be executed at low cost and risk using innovative IT.

 Most clients execute policy once but most IT vendors have executed policy multiple times although this insight is often latent as the only focus of the IT vendor is technology.

 The IT vendor Champion Seller realises this potential value by reverse engineering previous IT solution sales to fully appreciate the business policy change that led to the deal and then repeatedly sells the same proposition to similar client business executives implementing the same policy.